solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 ## Backwards Compatibility

-Population of an account each epoch is a consensus-breaking change and must be activated with a feature gate.
-Since this is an extension of SIMD 0015, it should be gated by the same feature id.
+Runtime-population of an account each epoch is a consensus-breaking change and must be activated with a feature gate.
+Since this is an extension of SIMD 0015 and that feature gate has not yet been activated on any public clusters, it should be gated by the same feature id.